anastazialol/Discord-Bot-Website/README.md

 Yes!
 I do not need any credits and you wont be copyright striked for using any of my projects.

-#### Can I change color schemes, and add more pages?
+#### Can I change color schemes and add more pages?

 Of course.

 #### When will you finish the entire site?

-I'm not sure, it may take me around 2-3 months.
+I'm not sure, it may take me around 7-11 months.

 ## 🛠 Skills you may need in the future...